SingingBush/barcode4j/README.md

     </dependency>
 ```

+### V2.3.* (should be drop in replacement, possibly minor changes):

+ - The 2.3.0 release supports JDK 1.8 and above
+ - Drop all uses of the now defunct Avalon Framework.
+See [issue #15](https://github.com/SingingBush/barcode4j/issues/15)
+ - Remove the Ant build

 ### V3 (minor changes):

 In version 3 the project will continue to be compatible for the most part.
 Older JDK's won't be supported but most users will not be affected.